Medina County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your booking number: When you call, provide your name and the booking number assigned to your DUI arrest.
-This will help them locate your vehicle information quickly.
+• Reference your booking number: Have your booking number ready when you call to help them locate your information quickly.

 What You Need to Retrieve Your Vehicle